 The ketogenic diet is catching attention across the country, but there’s a lot of confusion about what it can deliver.
-In our previous article, we walked you through the origins of this eating plan and disclosed the diet’s early history as a treatment for epilepsy.
+In our previous article on the history of the keto diet, we walked you through the origins of this eating plan and disclosed the diet’s early use as a treatment for epilepsy.
 In this article, we’ll dive deeper into the details behind entering ketosis so that you have a better understanding of its health benefits and how you can follow it.
-By the end, you’ll be one step closer to understanding whether the ketogenic diet is right for you.
+By the end, we hope to answer the questions, "what is the keto diet and how does it work?' so you’ll be one step closer to understanding whether entering ketosis is right for you.

 How Does the Ketogenic Diet Work?